-In the Command Reference (section Error!
-Reference source not found.), the short form of the mnemonics (keywords) are written in uppercase though the instrument does not distinguish between uppercase and lowercase characters.
+In the Command Reference document, the short form of the mnemonics (keywords) are written in uppercase though the instrument does not distinguish between uppercase and lowercase characters.
 So uppercase and lower case can be mixed within a keyword.

 Command lines should always end with a newline character <nl> (0x0A) - also known as line feed character.
-The instrument will accept carriage return <math><cr> (0x0D) character preceding the newline character.
+The instrument will accept carriage return <cr>> (0x0D) character preceding the newline character.

+Command syntax

+'''

+Level1:level2:level3 parameter1,parameter2,...

+'''

+Query syntax

-Command syntax Level1:level2:level3 parameter1,parameter2,...
-Query syntax Level1:level2:level3? parameter1, parameter2,...
+Level1:level2:level3? parameter1, parameter2,...